 Other items you may need to purchase are appliances that you left behind.
 These bigger ticket items may already be included in your move costs, and if they're not, make sure you add them on.
-These are also items that you usually can't do without - at least not for any great length of time.
-So tack their costs on up front to ensure you have the funds to purchase them shortly after you arrive.
+These are items that you usually can't do without, at least not for any great length of time.
+Tack their costs on up front to ensure you have the funds to purchase them shortly after you arrive.

 Stocking the Kitchen Pantry

 Remember when you were packing up your kitchen and you thought it was best to leave all those spices behind?
 Well, now they'll have to be replaced.
-But if you have to replace them, you can count on spending between $2 to $5 a piece, depending on the quality and quantity.
-And until you do replace them, your dinners may be a little bland.
-Check out the guide to deciding what to pack from your kitchen pantry.
+If you have to replace them, you can count on spending between $2 and $5 a piece, depending on the quality and quantity.
+Until you do replace them, your dinners may be a little bland.

 Other Household Items

-And while you're making a list, look at each room in your house and determine any items you might need to make it functional.
-Note items such as garbage bins, shower caddies, extra storage units, waste baskets and don't forget the toilet paper.
+Look at each room in your house and determine any items you might need to make it functional.
+Note items such as garbage bins, shower caddies, extra storage units, wastebaskets and toilet paper.

 While you're at your new state's website, check out the fees to obtain a new driver license.